Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Spin-orbit densities: The physically meaningful solutions of the full and the reduced spin-orbit Fokker-Planck equations

 Note, by (\ref{eq:new2.44p}), that (\ref{eq:new02.10ef}), (\ref{eq:new02.10gsof}) are equivalent to (\ref{eq:new02.10eso}), (\ref{eq:new02.10dso}) except that the condition, (\ref{eq:new02.10eso}), is, for the sake of convenience, stronger than (\ref{eq:new02.10ef}).
 Note also that (\ref{eq:new02.10fso}) is equivalent to (\ref{eq:new02.10fsox}) (because of (\ref{eq:new2.44q})).

-Thus if $f$ is a spin-orbit density then, by the discussion before (\ref{eq:new02.10ef}), $W_f$ satisfies the statistical conditions, (\ref{eq:new02.10cf}), (\ref{eq:new02.10df}), (\ref{eq:new02.10kf}), and, by the dynamical condition, $W_f$ satisfies the evolution equation (\ref{eq:new002.100f}) (in the full setup) and (\ref{eq:new2.100bf}) (in the reduced setup).
-Thus, by Section 5, if $f$ is a spin-orbit density then $W_f$ is the spin-$1/2$ Wigner function of a bunch.
+Clearly if $f$ is a spin-orbit density then, by the discussion before (\ref{eq:new02.10ef}), $W_f$ satisfies the statistical conditions, (\ref{eq:new02.10cf}), (\ref{eq:new02.10df}), (\ref{eq:new02.10kf}), and, by the dynamical condition, $W_f$ satisfies the evolution equation (\ref{eq:new002.100f}).
+Thus, by Section 5.2, if $f$ is a spin-orbit density then $W_f$ is the spin-$1/2$ Wigner function of a bunch.

-We expect, in analogy to the discussions after (\ref{eq:new002.101}), that the three conditions, (\ref{eq:new02.10eso}), (\ref{eq:new02.10dso}), (\ref{eq:new02.10fso}), on the spin-orbit density, $f$, fit to the dynamics of $f$.
-In fact, since the spin-orbit Fokker-Planck equation is a Fokker-Planck equation, (\ref{eq:new02.10eso}), (\ref{eq:new02.10dso}) hold for all $t$ if they hold for $t=0$ (and if the coefficient functions of the spin-orbit Fokker-Planck equation are sufficiently regular).
-In analogy to the discussion after (\ref{eq:new002.101}) we leave the following question unanswered: Does (\ref{eq:new02.10fso}) hold for all $t$ if it holds for $t=0$?
-Nevertheless since (\ref{eq:new02.10fso}) is equivalent to:
+Let us now, in analogy to Section 5.4, discuss how the three statistical conditions, (\ref{eq:new02.10eso}), (\ref{eq:new02.10dso}), (\ref{eq:new02.10fso}), on the spin-orbit density, $f$, fit to the dynamics of $f$.
+In fact, since the full spin-orbit Fokker-Planck equation is a Fokker-Planck equation we observe that (\ref{eq:new02.10eso}), (\ref{eq:new02.10dso}) hold for all $t$ if they hold for $t=0$ (and if the coefficient functions of the full spin-orbit Fokker-Planck equation are sufficiently regular), i.e., for $q\in\R^6,\vec{s}\in\R^3$,

+In analogy to Section 5.4 we leave the following question unanswered: Does (\ref{eq:new02.10fso}) hold for all $t$ if it holds for $t=0$?
+Nevertheless it follows from (\ref{eq:new2.44q}) that (\ref{eq:new02.10fso}) is equivalent to:

-and by the discussion after (\ref{eq:new002.101}) we believe that in general the answer to this question is: yes (if the coefficient functions of the spin-orbit Fokker-Planck equation are sufficiently regular).
-In summary, we believe that if $f$ satisfies the spin-orbit Fokker-Planck equation and if, for $q\in\R^6,\vec{s}\in\R^3$,
+and so by the discussion after (\ref{eq:new002.101}) we believe that in general the answer to the above question is: yes (if the coefficient functions of the full spin-orbit Fokker-Planck equation are sufficiently regular).
+Thus we believe that in general (\ref{eq:new02.10fso}) holds if:

-then $f$ is a spin-orbit density (and thus $W_f$ is the spin-$1/2$ Wigner function of a bunch and $\rho[W_f]$ is the orbital density and $\vec{\cal P}[W_f]$ is the polarization density of that bunch).
-Nevertheless the present work does not rely on this belief, except when explicitly mentioned (e.g., in Section 15).
+In summary, under the belief, (\ref{eq:new02.10fso0}), $f$ is a spin-orbit density (and thus $W_f$ is the spin-$1/2$ Wigner function of a bunch and $\rho[W_f]$ is the orbital density and $\vec{\cal P}[W_f]$ is the polarization density of that bunch) if $f$ satisfies the full spin-orbit Fokker-Planck equation.
+Nevertheless the present work does not rely on this belief, except when explicitly mentioned (namely in Section 15.1).